Phoenix1504e/mini-control-plane/README.md

 # Mini Control Plane

-Mini Control Plane is an educational, Kubernetes-inspired control plane written in Go.
+Mini Control Plane is an educational, Kubernetes-inspired control plane written in Go, focused on control-plane correctness and reconciliation behavior.

 It demonstrates the core architectural patterns used by Kubernetes and other CNCF projects, including declarative APIs, admission control, reconciliation loops, watch-based informers, leader election, and status management.